univention/ucs-school/doc/ucsschool-changelog/README.md

    For example: `sphinx-build -b changelog . _build/changelog ../errata/published/2022-08*`

+   Note: If the automatic generation of the changelog modifies past entries or if you just generate the changelog for a subset of files, please manually modify `changelog.rst` and add the contents from `_build/changelog/changelog.rst` instead of copying it over.

 4. Review the content of `_build/changelog/changelog.rst` and add reST semantics to the advisories where it is sensible.
 Check the style with the
    [Univention Documentation
    Styleguide](https://univention.gitpages.knut.univention.de/documentation/styleguide/).